Agenda

 William J. Judge, JD, LL.M.

-Co-founder, Senior Research Attorney, Drug Screening Compliance Institute (DSCI)
+Drug Screening Compliance Institute (DSCI)

 speaker headshot